-Verrucous haemangioma presents as blue-red, vascular papules, plaques or nodules, which later become warty in appearance.
+Verrucous haemangioma (American spelling hemangioma) presents as blue-red, vascular papules, plaques, or nodules, which later become warty in appearance.
 These lesions do not resolve spontaneously and have a tendency to recur after excision if margins are inadequate.

 In verrucous haemangioma, the histopathology shows irregular papillomatosis, acanthosis and hyperkeratosis of the epidermis.
 The dermis shows multiple, thin-walled, dilated blood-filled spaces.
-Intravascular thrombosis with recanalisation and hemorrhage can be seen (figures 1–5).
+Intravascular thrombosis with recanalisation and haemorrhage can be seen (figures 1–5).

 Vascular markers can highlight the extent of the lesion (CD31, CD34).

 - Angiokeratoma — these are generally smaller and are superficial.
 Involvement of the deep dermis and subcutis is not a feature of angiokeratoma

 - Kaposi sarcoma — some areas of verrucous haemangioma can have infiltrative growth and mimic Kaposi sarcoma.
 Immunohistochemistry with HHV8 is negative in verrucous haemangioma.